dsuyu1/frontera-hacks-2026/README.md

-# Frontera-Hacks
+# frontera-hacks-2026
-hackathon project for frontera hacks
+Our hackathon project for Frontera Hacks.